altomator/Image_Retrieval/README.md

 2. Process the images:
 >python detect_faces.py --prototxt deploy.prototxt.txt --model res10_300x300_ssd_iter_140000.caffemodel --dir IN_img

+Note: the minimum confidence probability for a classification to be exported can be set via the command line.

 It outputs a CSV file per input image, what can be merged in one file:
 >cat OUT_csv/*.csv > ./data.csv